Knicks Eliminated From Playoffs With Game 5 Loss To Hawks

 McMillan was on Krzyzewski’s staff when the Americans won gold in the 2008 and 2012 Olympics.
 Thibodeau was on the staff when the U.S. won a third straight gold in 2016.

 “Obviously, legendary.
 Not only an all-time great, maybe the greatest, but he’s an even better person,” Thibodeau said.
-“He’s just an amazing leader, an amazing person and to do it as well as he’s done it as long as he’s done it, it just speaks volumes as to who he is.”MORE NEWS: Mets' Marcus Stroman Calls Out 'Racist Undertones' In Comments Made By Diamondbacks Broadcaster Bob Brenly
+“He’s just an amazing leader, an amazing person and to do it as well as he’s done it as long as he’s done it, it just speaks volumes as to who he is.”MORE NEWS: Lindor Scores Winning Run In 9th, Mets Beat D-Backs

 (© Copyright 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)